Articles Posted in Mass Torts

 AFFF and PFAS

-Over the last few years, Johnson & Johnson Consumer Inc. has been defending a series of class action lawsuits claiming that the company’s OGX line of shampoos and conditioners contains chemicals that cause hair loss.
-The lawsuits accuse J&J of marketing OGX hair products as safe and capable of repairing, nourishing, and reviving hair.
-According to the plaintiffs, however, these products contain chemicals such as formaldehyde and DMDM, which are harmful and cause hair loss.
+Johnson & Johnson Consumer Inc. has been defending a series of class action lawsuits claiming that the company’s OGX line of shampoos and conditioners contains chemicals that cause hair loss.
+The lawsuits accuse J&J of marketing OGX hair products as afe and capable of repairing, nourishing, and reviving hair.
+According to the plaintiffs, however, these products contain chemicals such as formaldehyde and DMDM, which are known to be harmful and can cause hair loss.

 This page is about lawsuits involving OGX shampoo.
-We give you many details here that our lawyers think may be helpful to you including the current status of the pending litigations.
+We provide you with numerous details here that our lawyers believe may be helpful to you, including the current status of the pending litigation.
 But our law firm is not handling these cases.

 OGX Hair Products